 Dr. Ronan Fleming is a Principal Investigator of the LCSB Systems Biochemistry group.

-He will be responsible for the coordination of the scientific developments and overall quality assurance of the project.
-Also he will be working in WP1, WP2, WP3 and WP5.
+He is responsible for the coordination of the scientific developments and overall quality assurance of the project.

 Dr. Hulda Haraldsdottir